Mamiya RB67: Street Photography Monster CameraK. Praslowicz

 I’m a pretty big introvert.
 Rarely am I ever the one who starts up a conversation with strangers.
 The big-bad Mamiya RB67’s size drew in a lot of people and forced them to strike up conversations.
 I think I've handed out more of my cards while wielding the Mamiya RB67 then I have while out with any other camera in previous years.

-I’ve also been asked if I was a professional at the most frequent rate that I’ve ever been asked.
-This also is a good thing.
-If a photographer can project a sense that they are suppose to be doing what they are doing, it takes the edge off of those who notice.
+I've also been asked if I was a professional at the most frequent rate that I've ever been asked, which I'll also consider to be a good thing.
+If a photographer can project a sense that they are supposed to be doing what they are doing, it takes the edge off of those who notice.
 If flashing a big honking camera takes that edge off them for me by making them think I’m a professional—great!
 I can then expect less strange looks if I were to aim it at people.

 Pro: Art with Exercise